 How Government Invoice Factoring Works

-The government will contract out some of it’s work to companies in the community.
+The government will contract out some of its work to companies in the community.
 This allows them to quickly get needed tasks and jobs done without having to hire personnel and train them.
 Government contracts have been quite lucrative and steady work for some contractors.
-Problems can arise for these contractors when a great deal of their resources, go toward performing a job for the Federal government for which they haven’t yet been paid.
+Problems can arise for these contractors when many of their resources, go toward performing a job for the Federal government for which they haven’t yet been paid.